gogoadl/github-foundations-test/README.md

-# issue-form-sample
+# Github Foundations Test

+this repository is for the test of github foundation course.

+I just tested below contents

-test issue form
++ issue form